priscilalucas/Predicting-Energy-Output/README.md

 - Random Forest

 ## Results
-The metric applied to evaluate performance was R2-adjusted for all the ML Algorithms. **Random Forest performed better (96.1)** than other ML algorithms as following: Support Vector Regression (94.8), Polinomial Regression (94.5), Multiple Linear Regression (93.2), and Decision Tree Regression (92.2) in order to predict Energy Output based on the features.
+The metric applied to evaluate performance was R2-adjusted for all the ML Algorithms. **Random Forest performed better (96.1)** than other ML algorithms as following: Support Vector Regression (94.8), Polinomial Regression (94.5), Multiple Linear Regression (93.2), and Decision Tree Regression (92.2) in order to predict Energy Output (EP) based on the features.

+## References
+The codes were based on the course Machine Learning from A-Z: Hands-on Python & R in Data Science from Udemy with some adaptations.